khant-game-dev1437/RoadConnect/README.md

 ## General informations
 - Cocos Creator does not have Scriptable Objects, so I store the data with JSON.
 - The game mechanic is to connect roads.
+- User can add the levelData in json field with its startRotation and targetRotation.
+The game will dynamically create levels based on JSON data.

 ## EachLevelData.ts
 - This script handles of each level prefab and level data.
 It includeds locking or unlocking of its level.